 - access to meeting rooms

-- opportunities to collaborate and network with other members on-site and at social events
+- opportunities to collaborate and network with other members on-site as well as at social events

 - other benefits such as mailboxes and parking facilities

 If you are interested in sharing your workspace in Belgium, most co-working spaces offer various membership plans that can range from using facilities for a few hours a week to unlimited access to your own desk.
 In general, plans are flexible and can be offered monthly, quarterly or annually.
 There are also places where you can hire on an hourly basis, from €15-20 per hour.

 The Library Group, for example, offers tailor-made memberships ranging from €245-500 per month as well as the option to rent private offices from €500 a month.
 Its three libraries in Brussels offer traditional office facilities with a unique flavor and additional services such as clubs, workshops, a range of fun social activities for members, and even dry cleaning and recommending babysitters.

 Increased productivity: co-working gives freelancers and entrepreneurs the chance to work together, learn from each other and form new partnerships that can also boost performance and growth.